jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/take-care-of-your-brackets.md

     number of clinical trials have shown that, under these conditions, Waterpik<sup>®</sup>
-    oral irrigators eliminate 99.9% of plaque deposited on teeth, gums and hard-to-reach places; thanks to the direct application of a pulsatile jet of common water or mouthwash.</p> <p class=\"dv-div-text text-left\"> In our opinion, the irrigation technique will always be indicated as an adjunctive resource in the hygiene of patients with Orthodontics, Fixed Prosthesis and Dental Implants.</p><img src=\"https://dentalvip.com.ve/wp-content/uploads/2018/09/cuide-sus-brackets-waterpik.jpg\" alt=\"Logo\" class=\"dv-sp-log\">   \n"
+    oral irrigators eliminate 99.9% of plaque deposited on teeth, gums and hard-to-reach places; thanks to the direct application of a pulsatile jet of common water or mouthwash.</p> <p class=\"dv-div-text text-left\"> In our opinion, the Irrigation Technique will always be indicated as an adjunctive resource in the hygiene of patients with Orthodontics, Fixed Prosthesis and Dental Implants.</p><img src=\"https://dentalvip.com.ve/wp-content/uploads/2018/09/cuide-sus-brackets-waterpik.jpg\" alt=\"Logo\" class=\"dv-sp-log\">   \n"
   image: "/img/aside-brackets-care.png"